serimmmmm/openmusichistory/de_la_guerre_violin_soanatas.md

 **The violin** is a string instrument with four strings, played by drawing a bow across the strings or by plucking them with the fingers.
 Among string instruments, it has the highest pitch range, and its tone is clear and delicate.
 The violin plays a central role in *orchestras*, *chamber music*, and *solo performances* across a wide range of musical genres.
-During the Baroque era, violins used gut strings and a short, lightweight bow, producing an elegant and ornamented style of performance.
+*During the Baroque era*, violins used gut strings and a short, lightweight bow, producing an elegant and ornamented style of performance.
-In the Classical period, improvements in the instrument's structure and bow design allowed for a more refined and balanced sound.
+*In the Classical period*, improvements in the instrument's structure and bow design allowed for a more refined and balanced sound.
-In the Romantic era, the violin became a powerful tool for emotional expression, with virtuosic techniques gaining prominence and the instrument's musical significance greatly expanding.
+*In the Romantic era*, the violin became a powerful tool for emotional expression, with virtuosic techniques gaining prominence and the instrument's musical significance greatly expanding.
-In the modern era, the use of metal strings, advanced bow construction, and electronic technology has further enhanced the violin’s volume and expressive capabilities.
+*In the modern era*, the use of metal strings, advanced bow construction, and electronic technology has further enhanced the violin’s volume and expressive capabilities.
-Today, the violin is actively used not only in classical music but also in jazz, film scores, and many other musical styles.
+*Today*, the violin is actively used not only in classical music but also in jazz, film scores, and many other musical styles.

 <img src="./violin.png" alt="violin" style="width:40%;" />

 ## 🎼Listening Guide
-During the Baroque era, most musical pieces weren't strictly limited to the written score; performers often added improvised and free **ornamentation**.
+During the Baroque period (circa 1600–1750), performers often added **ornamentation** and filled in harmonies through various improvisation techniques.
+At the time, composers did not write out every detail in the score, leaving much to the performer’s interpretation and skill.
+Improvisation therefore played a crucial role in performance.
 Let's listen to this piece, imagining those spontaneous embellishments. [[Back to TOC]](#table-of-contents)

 ## ❓Question for review
 Q1.
 Which national musical style did Élisabeth Jacquet de La Guerre seek to integrate with French traditions in the early 18th century?